Akshita-2/Major_Project/README.md

 Streamline your job application process with an AI-powered suite that analyzes, optimizes, and prepares you for your next big opportunity.
 Built with Streamlit and powered by Google's Gemini AI.

-*(Suggestion: Add a GIF here showing the workflow: uploading a resume, running the analysis, and exploring the instant results on different pages.)*

 ---

 ## ✨ About The Project